sZeru/resume_chat/README.md

 - RabbitMQ
 - Erlang
 - Ollama
+- Set environment variable OPENAI_API_KEY to your OpenAI key

 ### Run these commands in your terminal first (May be different depending on your system)
 - pip install llama-index